 During a hot summer night, neighbors gathered as if at a drive-in movie, minus the cars.
 The audience sat captivated for the next 4 hours and 40 minutes.
 Some of the villagers would learn lessons of historical importance—and some of their lives would never be the same.

-Earlier, GFA-supported worker Deepak had lugged his equipment to this neighboring village in preparation for the film screening.
+Earlier, Gospel for Asia (GFA)-supported worker Deepak had lugged his equipment to this neighboring village in preparation for the film screening.
 Once the equipment was set up, Deepak waited, wondering how many people would come.
 Before the night’s end, the hopeful man was pleasantly surprised to see 260 faces in the crowd.

 Deepak shared two films with the villagers: “Transformation” and “New Path.”
 The films offered visual depictions of who Jesus is and of His life on earth.